brandontomlin2/research_articles/README.md

 Below you will find a list of all the research / articles that I have read and found interesting.

+If you would like to contribute to this list, please open a PR.

 ## Articles